University of California-Berkeley logo

 Key Highlights

-• Classified as an "R1: Doctoral University – Very high research activity," with federal research funding exceeding $1 billion annually.
+• Classified as an "R1: Doctoral University – Very high research activity," with federal research funding exceeding $1 billion in 2021.

-• Home to 63 Nobel laureates and 19 Academy Award winners among its alumni, faculty, and researchers.
+• Alumni, faculty, and researchers include 63 Nobel laureates and 19 Academy Award winners.

-• The Berkeley library system is the sixth largest research library by volume in the United States.
+• The Berkeley library system ranks as the sixth-largest research library by volume in the United States.

 Timeline